CubeVic/My_notes/README.md

 # My notes
 ![logo_Banner](Hero_Image_notes.png)

+I'm victor,
 These are my notes.
-Here I write, collect, and sometimes copy information about:
+I don't expect many people, other than me, to see these notes.
+Nonetheless, if you are reading, welcome, here I write, collect, and sometimes copy information about:

-* Concepts or tools I'm learning to improve on y Daily Job.
-* A new Hobby.
-* Something interesting.

-I store all my notes in different categories.
-The main idea is to have easy access to knowledge and use those notes as a quick personal reference.
+## Concepts or Tools

+1. Python
+2. Machine learning
+3. Python as a tool for financial analysis or automation of "boring" tasks.

+## Daily Job

+Currently, working as Field Application Engineer in Asia:
+1. Concepts about CCTV equipment.
+2. Basic, and I emphasize, Basic knowledge about networks.

+## Other Interest

+1. Raspberry pi.
+2. 3d Printer.

 You can take a look here: https://cubevic.github.io/My_notes/

-**NOTE:** I use different sources, therefore I must clarify, not all the content is mine.
-I will try to change, summarize, or put my explanations but in some cases, I keep the original sentence or the graphic since I believe provide excellent information and doesn't worth it to change it.
+**NOTE:** I use different sources.
+I must clarify, not all the content is mine.
+I will try to change, summarize,  clarify or put my own take on the topic, but in some cases, I keep the original sentence or the graphic since I believe it will provide excellent information, and doesn't worth it to change it.

-> *PS:* My mother tongue is Spanish, but I like to read and write in English, so if someone, other than me, reads these notes, please be patient, they are personal notes, not a blog.

-> You might find that some topics are not finished, some spelling errors, or odd sentences, I'm working on that ;).
+> You might find that some topics are incomplete, with some spelling errors, or odd sentences.
+I'm working on that ;).